thomasweng15/E.V.E./README.md

 Description
 -----------
-Acronym: E.V.E.
-Voice-activated 'E'-ssistant (yes, it's really corny.)
+Acronym: EVE Voice-activated 'E'-ssistant (yes, it's really corny.)
-A Star Trek / Jarvis type computer.
+EVE is a Star Trek / Jarvis type computer.
 EVE will receive vocal or textual queries and return relevant web results accompanied by voice.

 Originally based on a similar project by Rob McCann, where the computer would both receive and return audio, with no text.

-Currently records voice, parses words into text, and then responds before executing a command such as pulling up a list of youtube searches.

 I am working on this project using Ubuntu 13.04.
 This project may not work for non linux operating systems.

 Dependencies
 ------------
 *	julius
-*	pyaudio
+*	python: pyaudio
-*	requests
+*	python: requests
-*	pydub
+*	python: pydub
 *	Internet connection and web browser
 *	Wolfram Alpha API key
 *	a microphone